maidsafe/rfcs/text/0029-data-chains.md/0029-data-chains.md

 is the group size figure.

-It is hoped that this can be eradicated by a more sophisticated checkpointing mechanism where both sides of a split can sing the split link.
+It is hoped that this can be eradicated by a more sophisticated checkpointing mechanism where both sides of a split can sign the split link.
 This would be identifiable as the split happens at a common leading bits agreement of a number of the group.
 At this time using a naive algorithm though may introduce unwanted and potentially insecure side effects.